Jhonfel/jhonfel/README.md

-# Hi there, I'm Jhon Felipe Delgado Salazar! 👋
+# Hi there, I'm Jhon Felipe Delgado ! 👋

 ## 🚀 About Me
 I'm a **Machine Learning Expert** passionate about robotics, machine learning, and natural language processing.
 Currently serving as an **Assistant Professor** at **Universidad Nacional de Colombia**, I merge my passions by teaching the wonders of technology.
 Additionally, I'm on an exciting journey pursuing a **Master's in Systems and Computing Engineering**, continuously expanding my knowledge in this ever-evolving field.